globalize-io/opsworks-chef/drupal-nginx-mysql56/README.md

 6. Configure your WordPress database using the following information:

-* Database name: wordpress
+* Database name: drupal
-* Username: wpuser
+* Username: drupaluser
 * Password: bkW.2fNcaY#d99zpvnQhE8kqbncfg*qi9jBozt(aG

-Once WordPress is configured, you can create your admin user and proceed with installing themes and plugins.
+Once Drupal is configured, you can create your admin user and proceed with installing themes and plugins.

 Good luck!